aar9nk/final-project-JWD4/task-5/README.md

 We've now set up the `TaskManager` class, created an `addTask` and hooked it up to our **New Task** form!

-Test out your code by adding some tasks using the **New Task** form, and checking the `TaskManager` instance's `tasks` array for the tasks.
+Test out your code by adding some tasks using the **New Task** form, and checking the `tasks` array for the new tasks.

 ## Example